Neuro-Ophthalmology & Neuro-Otology

 Optical coherence tomography and other neurologic disorders.
 OCT is currently being applied to the understanding of several other areas of neurologic disorders, including spinocerebellar ataxia, Parkinson disease, hereditary spastic paraparesis, and Alzheimer disease.

 The presence of retinal changes has also been investigated in other forms of ataxia, leading to better characterization of the pathology underlying certain members of this disease group.
 Studies have shed light on whether hypermyelination or hypertrophy of retinal fibers occurs in patients with autosomal recessive spastic ataxia of Charlevoix-Saguenay (ARSACS).
-Traditionally, myelinated retinal fibers were considered a hallmark of ARSACS and were used as diagnostic criteria (87).
-Studies have applied OCT to investigate whether this could be corroborated by thickening of the retina (Desserre et al 2011; 64).
+Traditionally, myelinated retinal fibers were considered a hallmark of ARSACS and were used as diagnostic criteria (88).
+Studies have applied OCT to investigate whether this could be corroborated by thickening of the retina (65).
 Although multiple studies have detected an increase in retinal thickness, they support hypertrophy rather than hypermyelination.
 Myelination as detected by OCT is characterized by not only increased thickness but also hyper-reflectivity and posterior shadowing.
 These studies detected a significant increase in peripapillary retinal nerve fiber layer thickness but no classical findings of myelinated fibers emanating from the optic disc.
-It is now being increasingly accepted that retinal nerve fiber layer thickening can lead to striations that may have been confused with hypermyelination by ophthalmologic fundus examination (Garcia Martin et al 2013; 92).
+It is now being increasingly accepted that retinal nerve fiber layer thickening can lead to striations that may have been confused with hypermyelination by ophthalmologic fundus examination (Garcia-Martin et al 2013; 93).
 Imaging with OCT has demonstrated its potential to elucidate more about the subclinical characterization of ARSACS and should now be considered an important diagnostic tool for the disease.

 Friedreich ataxia.
 Friedreich ataxia has also been explored with OCT, as patients sometimes present with visual impairment in addition to cerebellar ataxia and progressive sensory neuropathy.
 The disease is caused by a GAA repeat mutation, leading to loss of the mitochondrial protein, frataxin.
 Although mitochondrial disorders often present with optic neuropathy, ophthalmic manifestations had been less well understood in Friedreich ataxia until studied with OCT.
-Four independent studies determined that mean retinal nerve fiber layer is consistently decreased in Friedreich ataxia patients (Fortuna et al 2009; 60; 79; 22).
+Four independent studies determined that mean retinal nerve fiber layer is consistently decreased in Friedreich ataxia patients (61; 80; 23).
 Retinal nerve fiber layer thickness correlated with age of onset, disease duration, and International Cooperative Ataxia Rating Scale (ICARS) score.
-However, only a minor subset of these patients had clinical visual impairment or defects detectable by fundoscopy (Fortuna et al 2009; 60).
+However, only a minor subset of these patients had clinical visual impairment or defects detectable by fundoscopy (61).
 This indicates there is common subclinical optic neuropathy that could become a valuable metric for evaluating disease.
-Seyer and colleagues found retinal nerve fiber layer thinning correlated with GAA repeat length, which encourages inquiry about whether retinal nerve fiber layer could mark prognosis as well (79).
+Seyer and colleagues found retinal nerve fiber layer thinning correlated with GAA repeat length, which encourages inquiry about whether retinal nerve fiber layer could mark prognosis as well (80).
 Longitudinal clinical trials are necessary to confirm the utility of this subclinical optic neuropathy as a biomarker for Friedreich ataxia.

 Spinocerebellar ataxia.
 With the exception of SCA7, these conditions are not typically characterized by ophthalmic involvement.
-However, visual impairment and clinical optic disc atrophy have been noted in some SCA1 patients, inspiring 2 studies to investigate whether this is related to a more common subclinical pathology detectable by OCT (68; 83).
+However, visual impairment and clinical optic disc atrophy have been noted in some SCA1 patients, inspiring 2 studies to investigate whether this is related to a more common subclinical pathology detectable by OCT (69; 84).
 Pula and colleagues detected significant macular thinning in SCA1 and Stricker and associates, using a peripapillary retinal nerve fiber layer scan, found selective retinal nerve fiber layer thinning in the temporal region, which may indicative of pathology in the papillomacular bundle.
 This resembles pathology in mitochondrial diseases such as Leber hereditary optic neuropathy and dominant optic atrophy.
-Two case reports used OCT to detect maculopathy in association with SCA1 patients (Lebranchu et al 2013; 86).
+Two case reports used OCT to detect maculopathy in association with SCA1 patients (87).
 However, the pathogenesis of SCA1 and mechanisms of visual involvement are still unclear.

 Idiopathic intracranial hypertension.
-OCT has emerged as a diagnostic tool in pediatric and adult idiopathic intracranial hypertension (48).
+OCT has emerged as a diagnostic tool in pediatric and adult idiopathic intracranial hypertension (49).
 Idiopathic intracranial hypertension, also known as pseudotumor cerebri, is characterized by increased intracranial pressure leading to headache, nausea, and ophthalmologic symptoms.
-A small but significant positive correlation has been demonstrated between CSF opening pressure and retinal nerve fiber layer thickness, ONH volume, and total retinal thickness (32).
-Moreover, SD-OCT is a reliable tool for monitoring papilledema secondary to idiopathic intracranial hypertension (61).
-Indeed, retinal nerve fiber layer thickness and retinal pigment epithelium-basement membrane conformation, both measured by OCT, respond to shunt surgery for idiopathic intracranial hypertension (80; 71).
-Furthermore, after the resolution of papilledema, OCT can detect macular atrophy (34).
-OCT with automated segmentation technologies will probably prove more useful to distinguish axonal loss from resolving optic disk edema (08).
+A small but significant positive correlation has been demonstrated between CSF opening pressure and retinal nerve fiber layer thickness, ONH volume, and total retinal thickness (33).
+Moreover, SD-OCT is a reliable tool for monitoring papilledema secondary to idiopathic intracranial hypertension (62).
+Indeed, retinal nerve fiber layer thickness and retinal pigment epithelium-basement membrane conformation, both measured by OCT, respond to shunt surgery for idiopathic intracranial hypertension (81; 72).
+Furthermore, after the resolution of papilledema, OCT can detect macular atrophy (35).
+OCT with automated segmentation technologies will probably prove more useful to distinguish axonal loss from resolving optic disc edema (08).

 Susac syndrome.
 Susac syndrome is an autoimmune endotheliopathy with predilection for brain, retina, and cochlea.
 This classically presents with branch retinal artery occlusions, corpus callosal lesions, and hearing loss as well as encephalopathy.
 Susac syndrome can be confused with demyelinating disorders such as multiple sclerosis or neuromyelitis optica because of demyelinating-appearing lesions presenting in young women.
 We have found OCT to be very helpful as an adjunctive diagnostic metric and for clinically following these cases.
 In patients with Susac syndrome, OCT demonstrates global thinning and loss of foveal contour that is very specific and not seen in multiple sclerosis.
 OCT taken together with the unusual MRI findings and clinical findings is extremely helpful in directing clinicians toward the correct diagnosis and prompt treatment in these patients (12).